Parkland high school shooting: Perpetrator

+Summary

 Nikolas Jacob Cruz was born on September 24, 1998, in Margate, Florida, and was adopted at birth by Lynda and Roger Cruz.
-Both his adoptive parents died: Roger at age 67 on August 11, 2004, and Lynda at age 68 on November 1, 2017, leaving Cruz orphaned three months before the shooting.
+Both his adoptive parents died when he was young: Roger at age 67 on August 11, 2004, when Cruz was 5; and Lynda at age 68 on November 1, 2017, leaving Cruz orphaned at age 19.
+This was three months before the shooting.
 Since his mother's death, he had been living with relatives and friends.
 At the time of the shooting, he was enrolled in a GED program and employed at a local Dollar Tree.

-Cruz had behavioral issues since preschool, and was eligible for special education services alongside a tailor-made Individualized Education Program.
-According to The Washington Post he was "entrenched in the process for getting students help rather than referring them to law enforcement".
+Cruz had behavioral issues since preschool, and was eligible for special education services alongside an IEP.
+According to The Washington Post, he was "entrenched in the process for getting students help rather than referring them to law enforcement".
 He was transferred between schools six times in three years in an effort to deal with these problems.
 Cruz returned to Stoneman Douglas High School two years later but was expelled in 2017 for disciplinary reasons.
 As he could not be expelled from the Broward County School system completely, he was transferred to alternative placement.
 A former classmate said Cruz had anger management issues and often joked about guns and gun violence, which included threats of shooting up establishments.

 The Florida Department of Children and Families investigated him in September 2016 for Snapchat posts in which he cut both his arms and said he planned to buy a gun.
 At this time, a school resource officer suggested he undergo an involuntary psychiatric examination under the provisions of the Baker Act.
 Two guidance counselors agreed, but a mental institution did not.
 State investigators reported he had depression, autism, and attention deficit hyperactivity disorder (ADHD).
 However, psychologist Frederick M. Kravitz later testified that Cruz was never diagnosed with autism.
 In their assessment, they concluded he was "at low risk of harming himself or others".
 He had previously received mental health treatment, but had not received treatment in the year leading up to the shooting.

 Broward County Sheriff Scott Israel described Cruz's online profiles and accounts as "very, very disturbing".
 They contained pictures and posts of him with a variety of weapons, including long knives, a shotgun, a pistol, and a BB gun.
 Police said that he held "extremist" views; social media accounts that were thought to be linked to him contained anti-black and anti-Muslim slurs.
-Items recovered by police at the scene included gun magazines with swastikas carved in them.

 In February 2017, Cruz legally purchased an AR-15-style semi-automatic rifle from a Coral Springs gun store, after having passed the required background check.
 Prior to the purchase he had similarly obtained several other firearms, including at least one shotgun and several other rifles.
 At the time of the shooting, in Florida, it was legal for people as young as 18 to purchase guns from federally licensed dealers, including the rifle allegedly used in the shooting.
 The minimum age requirement has since been raised to 21.